-Essay 1, " Rewriting Psychology with Six Novel Hypotheses" is the latest essay by Dr. Jaffe.
-It further develops ideas that were first presented in the following six essays.
+Essay 1, " Rewriting Psychology with Six Novel Hypotheses" contains most of the information contained in the following six essays.
 You will find these ideas innovative and revolutionary.

 Essay 2, "An Evolutionary Theory of Everything" establishes the basis of the additional essays by explaining why natural selection selects only for traits that increase security, and why the emotional belief system, which is a determinant of volitional behavior, is based on the feeling of security.

 Essay 3, "Placebos Work by Reversing the Anxiety Component of Disease" further develops the understanding of medical placebos that was introduced in essay 2.